Rangers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have put together a 27-14 record in games they were favored on the moneyline (winning 65.9% of those games).
+- The Rangers have won 66.7% of the games this season when they were favored on the moneyline (28-14).

-- Texas has a record of 22-10 when it has played as moneyline favorites with odds of -135 or shorter (68.8% winning percentage).
+- When it has played as moneyline favorites with odds of -130 or shorter, Texas has a 23-11 record (winning 67.6% of its games).

-- Based on this contest's moneyline, the Rangers have an implied win probability of 57.4%.
+- The Rangers have an implied moneyline win probability of 56.5% in this matchup.

-- Texas has played in 70 games with an over/under set, and have combined with its opponents to go over the total 39 times (39-27-4).
+- Texas has had an over/under set by oddsmakers 71 times, and have combined with opponents to go over the total in 39 of those games (39-28-4).

-- The Rangers have put together an 8-2-0 record ATS this season.
+- The Rangers have collected an 8-2-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!